YimikaD/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that convert a number from base 2 to base 10
+Script that prints all possible combination of two letters